 You don’t have to wait weeks or months to finalise a property transaction or settlement, as ETFs trade freely on the share market every business day.

-VAP is the most liquid Australian property ETF, trading over $4.2 million in average daily volume, closely followed by MVA, which trades almost $4 million in average daily volume.
-SLF trades around $0.5m per day.
+VAP has recently been overtaken by MVA to be named the most liquid Australian property ETF, with MVA trading over $9.2 million in average daily volume, while VAP trades over $8.6 million in average daily volume.
+SLF trades just over $1.2m per day.

 Returns

-VAP and SLF have performed the best across the three and five year periods, but have underperformed MVA over the one year.
-All three property ETFs returned losses over the past 12 months, with MVA returning -1.6% and VAP and SLF returning -5.2% and -5.4% respectively.
+VAP and SLF have performed the best across the three and five year periods, but have underperformed MVA over the past 12 months.
+All three property ETFs had strong 1 year total returns with MVA returning 22.9% while VAP and SLF lagged behind at 15.9% and 14.3% respectively.

 ASX CODE | 1 YEAR TOTAL RETURN | 3 YEAR TOTAL RETURN (P.A.) | 5 YEAR TOTAL RETURN (P.A.) |